-One of the functions of a research or product evaluation report (section 1703.4.2)2, as defined in Chapter 17 of the CA Building Code (CBC)3, is founded on the premise of protecting proprietary knowledge/IP and not divulging it to competitors.
-For example, any testing undertaken, engineering analysis, or software development is proprietary.
-To protect this work, it is reviewed and affirmed by an ANSI ISO/IEC 17065 report, which can then be approved, and is Section 1703 compliant.
+One of the functions of a research report (1703.4.2)2, as defined in Chapter 17 of the CA Building Code (CBC), is founded on the premise of protecting proprietary knowledge/IP and not divulging it to competitors.
+Any testing, engineering analysis, software development, etc. undertaken is proprietary IP.
+To protect this work it is reviewed and affirmed by an ANSI ISO/IEC 17065 report, which is then Section 1703 compliant.